jacksonhcnz/blog/_posts/2024-03-28-DaktylManuform.md

 Right hand with switches fitted.
 <img src="{{site.baseurl | prepend: site.url}}assets/IMG_4489.JPG" alt="Right hand key mesh with switches fitted." />

-I have ordered the left hand from PCBWay as a reason print to see what thats like.
+I have ordered the left hand from PCBWay as a resin print to see what thats like.

 ---
-v1.6
+v1.9